-This policy should be read in conjunction with the Safeguarding and Prevent policy, Harassment and Sexual Misconduct Policy and other relevant policies listed in Section 18 related Policies.
+1.4.4 This policy should be read in conjunction with the Safeguarding and Prevent policy and other relevant policies listed in Related Policies Section 18.

 1.5 Health and Safety

 Dyson Technology follows Health and Safety Executive (HSE) guidance on health and safety considerations for young people in the workplace where a student is under 18 years of age.